apache/flex-whiteboard/quetwo/MobileAlert/README.txt

 If you use this in other locales other than en_US, you will need to add the proper resource bundles.

+3/18/2012 Notes :
+  - Button skins were added.
+Needs testing on different devices (iOS and Android) to see how they "feel"

 3/17/2012 Notes :
   - iOS Skin now included.
 Still need to commit the button skins.
-  - Now extens SkinnablePopUpComponent rather than SkinnablePopUpContainer contributed by Tink.
+  - Now extends SkinnablePopUpComponent rather than SkinnablePopUpContainer contributed by Tink.
 Still need to work on Modal stuff, but this is much ligher weight.

 3/15/2012 Notes :